Ewon Arayi: Playing career

 Arayi was five months old when her father Gabriel, a criminology graduate went to Lagos to become a policeman.
 He returned to the Philippines when she was 16 years old.

 Fresh from high school from Bolinao, Arayi's father brought her to Manila in 2001 to try-out with the Adamson Falcons women's basketball team led by coach Emelia Vega, who been stayed as a player and one of the team's constant performers in the UAAP during her collegiate career.

 After her collegiate stint, she worked in a call center company.
 In 2007, Coach Haydee Ong of the Perlas Pilipinas national team recruited Arayi to join the national team.
 From then on, she was a many-time national team member of Perlas Pilipinas, having represented the country in different international competitions such as the Southeast Asian Games and the SEABA Championship, the latest of which is the 2015 FIBA Asia Women's Championship, when the Philippines received Level II ranking in the 2017 FIBA Asia Championship for Women.
 She was set to enlist as a member of the Philippine Navy.

 In 2015, Arayi announced that she would retire after the 2015 Southeast Asian Games, where the Philippine team ended at 4th place, but didn't push through after her stint as the Point Guard of the team in the FIBA Asia Women's Championship.

+Basketball Coaching

-She is also conducted basketball clinics in the far-flung provinces.
+In 2017, Arayi was tapped by Jubilee Christian Academy to coach its Girls’ team where she has led the team to the top of the Filipino-Chinese league.
+She has also conducted basketball clinics in the far-flung provinces.

-In 2022, Arayi was part of the Philippines national netball team which won silver at the International Netball Event in Jeonju, South Korea.

-Arayi became a playing coach for the Philippine Navy Lady Sailors of the Women's Maharlika Pilipinas Basketball League.
+In 2025, Arayi became a playing coach for the Philippine Navy Lady Sailors of the Women's Maharlika Pilipinas Basketball League.

+In January 2026, Arayi was announced as part of Tony Tan's coaching staff for the San Sebastian Stags.